 How awesome would it be if you could connect typeforms together, taking the answers you get from one typeform and using them in the questions of another?
-It can be done with Hidden Fields!
+It can be done with Hidden Fields and Redirect on completion!

 When is this useful?

 Let’s say you’d like your respondents to fill out a satisfaction survey right after completing one of your typeforms.
-You could customize the satisfaction survey for each respondent based on the answers they gave to the first form, to create an experience for them which is both more efficient and more personalised.
+You could customize the satisfaction survey for each respondent based on the answers they gave to the first form, to create a more personalized and efficient experience.

 Check out the following typeform to see it in action: